CSCfi/csc-user-guide/docs/apps/trinity.md

 reads.right.fq --SS_lib_type RF --CPU $SLURM_CPUS_PER_TASK \
 --output trinity_run_out --grid_exec sbatch_commandlist
 ```
 The command script above reserves 6 computing cores from one node for the job.
 The maximal run time of the sample job here is 48 hours.
 About 4 GB of memory is reserved for each core so the total memory reservation is 6 * 4 GB= 24 GB.
-In Puhti you muts batch job option
+In Puhti you must use batch job option
-`--account=` to define the project to be used, so you should replace project_1234567 with your own project.
-You can check your proects
+`--account=` to define the project to be used.
+You should replace project_1234567 used in the example,  with your own project.
+You can check your
-with command: `csc-workspaces`.
+projects with command: `csc-workspaces`.

-In the actual Trinity command the number of computing cores to be used (--CPU) is set using environment variable: $SLURM_CPUS_PER_TASK.
+In the actual Trinity command the number, of computing cores to be used (--CPU) is set using environment variable: $SLURM_CPUS_PER_TASK.
 This variable contains the value set the --cpus-per-task SLURM option.

 In Puhti you can also use distributed computing to speed up the trinity job.
 When definition:
 ```text